Volga–Baltic Waterway

 The Volga–Baltic Waterway (Волгобалт), formerly known as the Mariinsk Canal System (Мариинская водная система), is a series of canals and rivers in Russia which link the Volga with the Baltic Sea via the Neva.
-Like the Volga–Don Canal, it connects the biggest lake on Earth, the Caspian Sea, to the World Ocean.
+Like the Volga–Don Canal, it is part of the Unified Deep Water System of European Russia which connects the biggest lake on Earth, the Caspian Sea, to the World Ocean.
 Its overall length between Cherepovets and Lake Onega is 368 km.

 Originally constructed in the early 19th century, the system was rebuilt for larger vessels in the 1960s, becoming a part of the Unified Deep Water System of European Russia.

-The original name "Mariinsky" is the credit to Empress Maria Feodorovna, the second wife of Emperor Paul I of Russia.
+The original name "Mariinsky" is a credit to Empress Maria Feodorovna, the second wife of Emperor Paul I of Russia.

 History

-After Peter the Great wrested the Gulf of Finland from Sweden, it made for a great city to secure a means of river transport for Saint Petersburg on the Baltic with the Russian hinterland.
-These would shift heavy loads in all but the depths of winter.
-The prototype (via) Vyshny Volochyok canal completed by 1709, provided a connection of Saint Petersburg to Lake Ladoga.
-The name of that town means "upper portage".
-However, the weather on the lake frequently wrecked the barges leading to the ambitious project of the Ladoga Canals into the southern coast of the lake.
+After Peter the Great wrested the southern and southeastern shore of the Gulf of Finland from Sweden, it became desirable to secure a means of river transport for Saint Petersburg on the Baltic with the Russian hinterland.
+This would shift heavy loads in all but the depths of winter.
+The prototype (via) Vyshny Volochyok canal, completed by 1709, provided a connection of Saint Petersburg to Lake Ladoga.
+(The name of the town of Vyshny Volochyok means "upper portage".)
+The weather on the lake frequently wrecked the barges, however, leading to the ambitious project of the Ladoga Canals into the southern coast of the lake.

 Under Alexander I of Russia, the waterway through Vychny Volochyok was complemented by the Tikhvin canal system (1811) and the Mariinsk canal system (1810), the latter becoming by far the most popular of the three.

 The Mariinsk was an outstanding monument of early 19th-century hydrotechnics, which proved to be key to national economic prowess.
-The system started in Rybinsk and passed through much of the Sheksna River.
+The system started in Rybinsk Reservoir and passed through much of the Sheksna River.
 It then passed Lake Beloye (and Belozersky bypass canal), Kovzha, its artificial Novomariinsky Canal, the Vytegra to pass through Lake Onega.
 To or from there vessels sailed through the Onega Canal, the Svir, the Ladoga Canal, and the Neva to or from the Gulf of Finland.

 In 1829, the Northern Dvina Canal was opened running to the north-east; it connects the lower Sheksna (one of the Volga's tributaries) through Kubenskoye Lake to a canalised Northern Dvina, flowing into the White Sea.
 The system was further expanded: three more canals, Belozersky, Onezhsky, and Novoladozhsky, enabling smaller craft to bypass dangerous waters of the three big lakes (Beloye, Onega and Ladoga), were inaugurated towards the end of the century.

 Another connection was added in the 1930s, when the infamous White Sea – Baltic Canal was constructed by gulag prisoners at enormous human cost between Lake Onega and the White Sea.

 Tourism

-Sinc the 1990s the Volga–Baltic Waterway has grown as a tour boat route to sail and/or motor along or around the Golden Ring of Russia.
+Since the 1990s the Volga–Baltic Waterway has grown as a tour boat route to sail and/or motor along or around the Golden Ring of Russia.